 - Credit mix (10% of your FICO score).
 Adding an installment loan alongside revolving credit (credit cards) works in your favor.
 FICO rewards borrowers who demonstrate they can manage different types of credit.

-One thing most people overlook.
-After consolidating card debt through a personal loan, scores often jump 40 to 60 points within the first month.
-By the time you're applying for an auto loan or mortgage, that score improvement can translate into thousands of dollars saved on your rate.
+One outcome most people overlook: after consolidating card debt through a personal loan, scores often jump 40-60 points within the first month.
+By the time you're applying for an auto loan or mortgage, that improvement can translate into thousands of dollars saved on your rate.

 Your Rights as a Borrower